 6 Incredible Effects Of Giving Up Alcohol for One Month

-"Dry January," or giving up booze for the first month of the year, is a resolution that has a host of benefits.
-(You can even make serious progress toward increasing your chances of losing weight!)
-We asked nutrition experts for some of the effects you may experience by the end of the month when you keep the wine bottles on the rack or beer in the fridge.
+Either way, significantly reducing or completely giving up alcohol for a month can offer a huge range of health benefits.
+So, we asked nutrition experts for some of the effects you may experience by the end of the month when you keep the wine bottles on the rack or beer in the fridge.

-You may feel happier.
+You may feel happier

-You may lose weight.
+You may lose weight

 There's more than one way that cutting alcohol out for one month can help you lose weight.
-A body of evidence supports that people tend to consume more calories from food when drinking alcohol, which can ultimately lead to weight gain; however, studies have yet to determine a clear cause-and-effect association.
+A body of evidence supports that people tend to consume more calories from food when drinking alcohol, which can ultimately lead to weight gain.
+However, studies have yet to determine a clear cause-and-effect association.

-You may sleep better.
+You may sleep better

 While you may feel like a glass of wine before bed can help you wind down and fall asleep more easily, alcohol generally has a negative effect on sleep quality.

 "Excessive alcohol intake inhibits normal regulation of circadian proteins and genes, and it can take weeks for this to get back to normal.
-In other words, your beauty sleep is the victim and pays the price when you party," says Daina Trout, MS, MPH, the Co-Founder and Chief Mission Officer at Health-Ade who has Master's degrees in nutrition and public health.
+In other words, your beauty sleep is the victim and pays the price when you party," says Daina Trout, MS, MPH, the co-Founder and chief mission officer at Health-Ade, who has Master's degrees in nutrition and public health.

-As Trout explains, it takes time for your sleep schedule to get back to normal after a long period of drinking, so if you cut out alcohol for one month, you may notice more restful sleep after 31 days!
+As Trout explains, it takes time for your sleep schedule to get back to normal after a long period of drinking.
+So if you cut out alcohol for one month, you may notice more restful sleep after 31 days!

-You may reset your digestion.
+You may reset your digestion

 Have you been experiencing bloating and other digestive issues recently?
 Cutting out alcohol for a month may be one way to alleviate this digestive distress.